Fulbone/Metamusic/README.md

 To our friend Titus, for making the victory, failure, and metronome sounds.

-To the GBHS Band Director, for still trying to be the best, even though he can no longer here us play.
+To the GBHS Band Director, for still trying to be the best, even though he can no longer hear us play.